Ural Tansykbayev: Biography

 The theme of his early paintings is connected with the searches for expressive means, forms of reflection of the reality.
 They are intensive and enriched by their colours, decorative.
 Since the beginning of the 1950s the main genre in his art had become landscape.

 Tansykbayev participated in many exhibitions in Uzbekistan, in Moscow and abroad.

-His art was marked by numerous governmental awards.
+He died on 18 April 1974.